felixBenicourt/k_launcher/README.md

 ### **Version Control Mastery**
 By automating Git workflows, this tool eliminates manual errors and ensures that team collaboration is streamlined.

-### **Scalable and Adaptable**
-- Supports custom paths and configurations, making it adaptable to various studio pipelines.
-- Simplifies workflows for both technical and non-technical team members.

-### **Reliability and Efficiency**
-Extensive testing ensures robustness in handling all critical Git operations, from branching to releasing.

 ## Use Cases
 - **Local to Production Workflow**: Grab packages from production, develop locally, and push back to production with proper versioning and releases.